deejaygraham/testing-at-the-top-and-bottom-of-the-triangle/outline.md

 Slide 1: Introduction

 -   Brief overview of the importance of testing in web development
--   Introduction to Cypress and its benefits for testing full web applications and React components

 Slide 2: The Testing Triangle

 -   Explanation of the "testing triangle" and how it represents the different levels of testing in web development
 -   Discussion of why it's important to test both the top and bottom of the triangle (user-facing features and underlying code)

+Slide 16: Real-world Examples

+-   Presentation of real-world examples and case studies of successful Cypress testing
+-   Discussion of how these examples demonstrate the benefits of using Cypress for testing full web

 Slide 3: Setting Up Cypress

+-   Introduction to Cypress and its benefits for testing full web applications and React components
 -   Overview of how to install and set up Cypress for testing
 -   Discussion of the Cypress Dashboard and its benefits for monitoring test results